 Who Gets The Notice?

 The Notice must be provided to all Part D eligible individuals enrolled in or seeking to enroll in the coverage, including spouses and dependents if they are otherwise Part D eligible.
-Since this group could include current or former disabled or retired employees, spouses or dependents, the simplest approach to compliance is to provide a Notice to everyone enrolled or enrolling in your plan.
+Since this group could include current or former disabled or retired employees, spouses or dependents, the simplest approach to compliance is to provide a Notice to everyone enrolled or eligible to enroll in your plan.

 You can deliver a single Notice to the Part D eligible employee and all of his/her Part D eligible dependents.
 However, if you know that a spouse or dependent who is Part D eligible resides at a different address from the employee, you must provide a separate Notice.

 You may deliver the Notice by mail, although first-class mail is recommended, rather than certified mail with return receipt requested.
 You can also deliver the Notice electronically, if you follow the electronic disclosure requirements that apply to summary plan descriptions (SPDs) (found in DOL Regulation Section 2520.104b-1(c)(1)).
-The difficulty with these requirements is that you may only deliver electronically without individual consent to those participants with the ability to access electronic documents at their regular place of work and who can access your electronic information system on a daily basis as part of their work duties.
-Depending on your type of business, this requirement may be impossible to meet.
-The DOL's electronic disclosure requirements also require that you use appropriate and reasonable means to ensure that the system for furnishing documents results in actual receipt of transmitted information and protects the confidentiality of personal information relating to an individual's accounts and benefits.
-In addition, you must notify each recipient, at the time the electronic document is furnished, of the significance of the document, that a paper version of the document is available on request, and that the recipient is responsible for providing a copy of the Notice to his or her covered Medicare-eligible dependents.
-For those individuals who don't have daily workplace access to your electronic information systems, you can still use electronic delivery if you obtain their electronic confirmation that they have adequate access to electronic information and consent to receive information electronically, after informing them of their right to obtain a paper Notice, how to withdraw their consent, and how to update their address information, and advising them of any hardware or software requirements to access and retain the Notice.
-A valid email address must be provided to you.
-In all cases where you deliver Notices electronically, you must post the Notice (except for personalized Notices) on your website, if applicable, with a link on your home page to the disclosure Notice.
+The difficulty with these electronic delivery requirements is that unless the employee has the ability to access electronic documents at his or her regular place of work and can access your electronic information system on a daily basis as part of his or her work duties (which may be impossible if you are in a non-office situation), you may have to obtain individual consent using a process set forth in the DOL regulations.
+If you use electronic delivery, you must notify each recipient of the significance of the document, that a paper version is available on request, and that the recipient is responsible for providing a copy of the Notice to his or her covered Medicare-eligible dependents, and you must post the Notice on your website, if applicable, with a link on your home page.

-Whatever method you choose, it is important that you retain sufficient evidence of delivery (e.g., through logs or certificates of mailing) in case of audit.
-Hand-delivery of Notices is not generally recommended.
+Whatever method you choose, it is important that you retain evidence of delivery (e.g., through logs or certificates of mailing) in case of audit.

 What If My Plan Is Not Finalized?